 Benefiting from the advancements in quantum sensing, atomic receivers offer several advantages over conventional receivers for wireless communication and sensing.
 First, atomic receivers can achieve much higher detection-and-sensing accuracies as mentioned earlier~\cite{QuanSense_Degen2017}.
 For example, as demonstrated in~\cite{QuanSense_Zhang2023}, atomic receivers can achieve the sub-millimeter (sub-mmWave) level granularity in detecting object vibrations using WiFi sources as opposed to the mmWave level granularity attained by traditional receivers.
 The second advantage lies in low thermal noise.
-Conventional receivers require RF circuits to intercept radio waves and downconvert RF signals to the baseband, which comprise components such as RF antennas, analog filters, and mixers that generate significant thermal noise.
+Conventional receivers require RF circuits to intercept radio waves and downconvert RF signals to the baseband, which comprise components such as analog amplifiers and mixers that generate significant thermal noise.
 In contrast, atomic receivers employ all-optical components for sensing and downconversion, and thus are immune to thermal noise~\cite{RydMag_Liu2023}.
-The above two advantages make atomic receivers a promising technology for long-range communications~\cite{RydMag_Fancher2021}.
-Last but not the least, the flexible tunability of Rydberg atoms across an ultra-wide spectrum is a significant advantage \cite{RydMag_Art2022}.
+The above two advantages make atomic receivers a promising technology for long-range communications~\cite{RydMag_Fancher2021}, such as satellite communications and space-air-ground networks~\cite{liu_space-air-ground_2018}, where detecting weak electric signals is crucial.
+Last but not the least, the flexible tunability of Rydberg atoms across an ultra-wide spectrum is a significant advantage~\cite{RydMag_Art2022}.
 Traditional antennas, with a fixed size typically half the wavelength of the carrier, are limited in the spectrum bandwidth they can listen to.
 Detecting multi-band signals requires an array of costly RF receivers, each of which is matched to a specific band~\cite{Multiband_Sim2020}.
-In contrast, the numerous energy levels in Rydberg atoms allow an atomic receiver to respond to a broad range of frequencies from 100 Megahertz (MHz) to 1 Terahertz (THz) by exciting electrons to different energy levels \cite{RydMultiband_Du2022}. { This capability enables the simultaneous measurement of multi-band signals over an extremely wide spectrum using a single atomic receiver, laying the foundation for constructing an extraordinarily cost-effective full-frequency communication platform.
+In contrast, the numerous energy levels in Rydberg atoms allow an atomic receiver to respond to a broad range of frequencies from 100 Megahertz (MHz) to 1 Terahertz (THz) by exciting electrons to different energy levels~\cite{RydMultiband_Du2022}. { This capability enables the simultaneous measurement of multi-band signals over an extremely wide spectrum using a single atomic receiver, laying the foundation for constructing an extraordinarily cost-effective full-frequency communication platform.
 To materialize the above visions, this work incorporates atomic receivers into modern wireless communication systems.}